1. When did you start racing and why?

 5. What piece of your cycling gear (clothing, wheels, anything) is your favorite?

 I have two.
 First is my Headwind Kit.
 I love our kit, our team name, our sponsors, and everything we support.
 It gives me great pride to wear it every time I ride.
-The second is my crank power meter.
+The second is my power meter.
 What can I say…I am a watt watcher and use the power meter to see if my training is paying off.

 6. Which pro cyclist will you cheer for in the pro peloton?

 Peter Sagan!!
 This has changed since the first time I filled this profile out.
-After his 2015 season where he was taking heat for not winning and then watching him, in person, crush that worlds course in Richmond my mind has changed.
+After his 2015 season where he was taking heat for not winning and then watching him, in person, crush that worlds course in Richmond he’s become my favorite.
 I sometimes want to resort to being 8 years old and put a poster of him up in my room.
 Something tells me my wife would reject that.
 Maybe I could do this in my cycling room?
 Who knows.
 Peter is my guy.
 His bike handling skills, love of the sport, and pure ability to ride a bike like nobody else is something that is quite unique.
 I believe he will go down as one of the best of my lifetime and look forward to following his success.